 **COVID-19 Update related to Chromebooks

-If you’re worried about how that account is being used, make sure the DNS is changed to block the porn (step 4 above), monitor their use, and if you’re really nervous, add the Bark extension for extra monitoring, too.
+If you’re worried about how that new account is being used, make sure the DNS is changed to block the porn (step 4 below), monitor their use, and if you’re really nervous, add the Bark extension for extra monitoring, too.

 Family Link parental controls have improved significantly since they were first released in 2017.
 After Google shockingly removed Supervised Users from Chromebook in January 2018, Family Link slowly became the parental control replacement for both Chromebooks and Android devices.